 Before you can really start looking, you have to think about where to look?
-Which search systems best suit your topic?
+Which search engines best suit your topic?
 What handy, reliable, recommended databases are there?

 There are broad, multidisciplinary databases, such as Scopus and Web of Science.
 There are also databases that are specialized in a specific field, eg PubMed (medical), PsycInfo (psychology) or the MLA (modern languages).

-Read the short descriptions and choose the system (or more than one) that best fits your search query.
+Read the short descriptions and choose the database (or more than one) that best fits your search query.

-Articles can be found in almost all academic search systems.
+Articles can be found in almost all academic engines and databases.
 Filter on document type: articles.

 Often used search engines for articles are (amongst others):

 Articles in scientific journals can be cited.
 That is, an author uses an article as a source for his or her own work.
 The articles used are then listed in the bibliography/reference list of the new article.

 You can therefore find articles via these reference lists, which we also call snowball searching.

 You can also actively search for articles that cite a found source, we call this citation searching.